 Sometimes retrospectives don’t have any effect after the meeting is over because there are no action items assigned to team members.
 This is why we have included a button in the template that converts feedback into actionable steps, which gets added to the

 Now that there is a list of action items that have resulted from the feedback, you can go ahead and assign someone to each action item to follow up on after the retrospective.
 This creates more accountability within the team and more importantly, takes the feedback and ideas discussed during the retrospective and turns them into real change within the team.
 Check out

 You can easily keep track of ideas or feedback that don't make it to the next sprint in the sprint backlog.
-Done consistently, the sprint retrospective meeting can really level up project management and teamwork in the future.
+If done consistently, the sprint retrospective meeting can really level up project management and teamwork in the future.

 How to use this sprint retrospective meeting template